What are Complex Carbohydrates?

 Carbohydrates consist of three major components namely starch, fiber, and sugar.
 Sugar is a simple carb while Starch and Fiber are complex carbohydrates.
-The quality of nutrient is determined based on how much of these components are found in food.
+The quality of nutrients is determined based on how much of these components are found in food.

 Complex carbohydrates are built up of sugar molecules, strung together in long complex chains.
-Complex carbohydrates can be found in foods like beans, peas, vegetables and whole grains.
+Complex carbohydrates can be found in foods like beans, peas, vegetables, and whole grains.

 Both complex and simple carbohydrates are converted into glucose in the body and consumed as energy.
 Glucose is used in the brain and cells of the body.
 The unused glucose is stored in the muscles and liver as glycogen and used later.